 8] Disk check for fixing system fatigue

 Did you ever think the system may experience fatigue too?
 Not in a human way, of course.
 But there can be errors and performance interruptions resulting from prolonged usage of the PC and resultant system fatigue.
 There is this function called Disk Check in Windows to tackle this situation.
-It does what its name probably suggests you.
+It does what its name probably suggests to you.
 The function basically scans the disk and corrects basic file system troubles.

 It does an easy and basic check for certain minor errors or file corruptions and even other problems in system integrity.
 Often there are these small problems which give way to major system corruptions including DRIVER_CORRUPTED_EXPOOL.
 Users can avoid this situation by running the utility.
 Using Check disk function is, however, very simple.
 Even novice users can handle the same.
 Here are the steps you need to follow in order to execute the Disk Check –